South Korea Visa and Passport Requirements

 Visas for South Korea are not required by nationals referred to in the chart above for the following durations:

-• Nationals of Australia, the USA and EU countries can stay visa-free in South Korea for up to 90 days, except nationals of Portugal who may stay for up to 60 days and nationals of Croatia and Cyprus who may stay for up to 30 days.
+• Nationals of Australia, the USA and EU countries can stay visa-free in South Korea for up to 90 days, except nationals of Portugal who may stay for up to 60 days.

 • Nationals of Canada can stay for up to six months.